azhebel/doc-center/local-history-source.md

 # Viewing Local History for Source Code Elements

-In some cases, you may not want to see [*Local History*](README.md) for the whole file, but only separate source code elements: classes, their members (fields and methods), or any selected fragment of text.
+In some cases, you may not want to view [*Local History*](README.md) for the whole file, but only for specific source code elements: classes, their members (fields and methods), or any selected fragment of text.

 * To view *Local History* for a class, right-click the class name in the editor, then select **Local History** > **Show History for Class**.